 The area has two malls – Pierre Bossier Mall and Mall St. Vincent.
 It also offers the Louisiana Boardwalk Outlets along the banks of the riverfront in Bossier City.
 This popular lifestyle center offers a movie theater, restaurants, shops and more.
 Shoppes at Bellemead in Shreveport offers great retails shops and restaurants, too.
 If you are looking for local shops visit Tubbs Hardware and Cajun Gifts, Enchanted Gardens, Agora Borealis or several of the shops on Line Avenue.
 Click here for a full list of retail options.

 What is there for kids to do?

-Kids really enjoy learning at Sci-Port Discovery Center, miniature golf and arcade at Party Central, zip-lining and exotic animals at Gators and Friends Alligator Park, showcasing their creativity at Artspace, and many other museums and galleries.
+Kids really enjoy learning at Sci-Port Discovery Center, miniature golf and arcade at Party Central, zip-lining and exotic animals at Gators and Friends Adventure Park, showcasing their creativity at Artspace, and many other museums and galleries.
 For a complete list of attractions, click here.

 Are tours available to explore the city?

 There are several self-driving tours including the Shreveport-Bossier Film Trail, Downtown Walking Historical Tour, and a GPS-activated tour on the Boom or Bust Byway app.
 There is a seasonal walking tour – Shreve Town Ghost Walk Tour.
 For groups of 10 or more there are several tours to choose from: All About the Roses, Shreveport Cradle of the Stars Music Tour, Backstage Music Tour at the Shreveport Municipal Auditorium, Red River District Sightseeing and Entertainment Tour, Science is Fun and The Perfect Pair – Wine and Chocolate.
 To plan a group experience click here.

 Where can I find souvenirs and post cards?